aws/aws-fpga/SDAccel/FAQ.md

 A:
 1. Verify hw_emu works as expected.
 Using less data in hw_emu
 1. Add assert where run fails and check same conditions for hw_emu
-1. See "Chapter 8 - Debugging Applications in the SDAccel Environment" in [latest SDAccel Environment User Guide]
+1. See "Chapter 4 - Debugging Applications in the SDAccel Environment" in [latest SDAccel Environment User Guide]

 ## Q: Bitstream creation fails to create design less that 60 MHz?
 A: SDAccel flow does not allow clocks running less that 60 MHz kernel clock, therefore, you will need to debug further using [HLS Debug suggestions](./docs/SDAccel_HLS_Debug.md)

-## Q: Using the .xcp file generated from xocc results in an error?
+## Q: Using the .dcp file generated from xocc results in an error?
-A: Directly using the .xcp file without conversion to .xclbin file will result in an error - Error: ... invalid binary.
+A: Directly using the .dcp file without conversion to .xclbin file will result in an error - Error: ... invalid binary.
 See [Instructions on how to create AFI and subsequent execution process](./README.md#createafi)

 # Additional Resources